Quarkin/Quark/README.md

 I am building and sharing this as an open-source project—feel free to download, use, and modify the code however you want!

 ### Download
-_You can download the latest APK from the [GitHub Releases](https://github.com/Quarkin/Quark/releases) page._
+_You can download the latest APK from the [GitHub Releases](https://github.com/Quarkin/Quark/releases) page.
+(Will start asap)

 ---